To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Doorbell cameras replace your existing doorbell with one that includes a camera.
 Download an app onto your phone and get notifications when someone rings your doorbell or motion is detected (depending on the brand you buy).
 If someone tries to break into your home or steal your package, you can speak to them through the doorbell to try to scare them off.

 You’ve probably heard of Ring’s doorbell camera as it was one of the pioneers in this space.
 But did you know there are other companies you can choose from as well?
 Read our doorbell comparison article to see which one we chose as the top pick.
+In the Ring app, neighbors can help one another by creating alerts of nearby crimes.
+The company has also partnered with more than 400 law enforcement agencies across the country.

 Video surveillance around the exterior of your home can help scare off intruders before they even try and step foot into your house.
 If they’re still gutsy enough to break into your home, you may be able to bring them to justice (as long as you have your cameras installed in the right places).
 Find out which outdoor security cameras we recommend.